theorod93/sCCA/README.md

 # sCCA
 Sparse Canonical Correlation Analysis

-Functions, simulation models and data analysis performed as part of the CCA paper
+Functions used in performing the analysis presented in the bioRxiv preprint performed as part of the CCA paper

 (A) sCCA Functions
   - ConvCCA